-A. Leads for each priority will provide an annual update on a rolling basis (i.e. one priority per meeting).
-This will give a narrative overview of system-wide efforts to address these issues.
+This could then be extended to other organisations and sectors in the city, creating models that enable everyone to have their contribution to creating a healthy and happy city recognised.
 In addition, all partners on the HWB will have the opportunity to present an update on their organisation's progress as an 'anchor institution' in addressing the key place-based health and wellbeing challenges.

-B. We will explore the potential for a 'Principles-focussed evaluation' approach as part of our wider engagement with local communities around delivery of the strategy's priorities.
+Partners and sectors represented on the board will all need to engage in developing new ways to achieve real change on the priorities set out in this strategy but much of the change we want to see will rely on the efforts of local people.
+We will explore the potential for a 'Principlesfocussed evaluation' approach as part of our wider engagement with local communities around delivery of the strategy's priorities.
 This would require restating the priorities as a set of principles to create a sense of ownership of action that stems from these.
 The evaluation would then focus on assessing where these principles have or have not been lived out in HWB members' relationships and actions.

-C. Over the longer-term, the ONS Health Index provides an objective framework for assessing the impact over time of the HWB's focus on the 'causes of the causes'.
+Over the longer-term, the ONS Health Index provides an objective framework for assessing the impact over time of the HWB's focus on the 'causes of the causes'.
 While there is a lag between activity and updated data, it gives a good baseline of our population's health before the pandemic and will allow the board to assess:

-- > If we are making a measurable difference over time on the priorities the board identifies - If that is having an effect on the overall health of the local population, over time and in comparison to other areas
+- If we are making a measurable difference over time on the priorities the board identifies - If that is having an effect on the overall health of the local population, over time and in comparison to other areas